Alfred North Whitehead and Process Politics

 Whitehead’s process philosophy describes this succinctly about all actuality.
 Life itself is an organic evolving ever-changing event in duration, everything is connected to all and in economic terms, regulation 'here' can result in failure over 'there' where you never suspected it.
 The universe itself is a thing in process and is always becoming, never in a static state of being.
 Or to put it in academic terms, reality itself is dynamic.
 Human-made organizations acquire a life of their own and adjust to the ongoing event or risk ossification.
 This is why the market place in times of economic crises must be left to its own harsh devices of liquidation to allow a healthy correction.
 In a certain flip of logic: bankruptcies are good and bailouts are bad.
 Bailouts are selling short term gain for long term pain.

 The trouble with the modern bureaucratic state and its concomitant problems is that it disregards negative feedback in favor of government solutions.
 It suffers from the delusion that ‘Doing nothing is never an option.’
-Whereas in fact, inaction is quite often a viable alternative.
+Whereas in fact, inaction by the state is quite often a viable alternative.

 “The community of actual things is an organism,” to quote Whitehead, “but it is not static.
 It is an incompletion in the process of production.”